HouseFuzz/reports/netgear/wnce4004-1.0.0.22/1/report.md

 ## description
 In netgear wnce4004-1.0.0.22, binary `/usr/sbin/uhttpd` contains a DOS vulnerability.
 Attackers can send malicious packet to trigger the vulnerability.

+## Impact
+The vulnerability can cause Denial Of Service of the device.

 ## detail
 In function `handle_request` (address: 0x404988), If the parameter of strcasecmp is NULL, a NULL pointer dereference will happen and causes the web server to stop working.